Aleksej10/root_samsung/README.md

     CSC -> CSC_*.tar_md5`
   ```

+  NOTE: In case this fails, try you can try booting into recovery mode, recovery wiping data, and flashing only AP file (magisk generated one).
+In this case, in Odin, disable `Auto Reboot` and after flashing the AP file, go into recovery mode first and wipe `/data`, and only then boot into system.

   Data should be wiped again, so install and open Magisk

   Magisk will promt you to do one last finishing step (just click `ok` or `yes`, or whatever pops in the prompt)